Pips Answer for Tuesday, January 20, 2026

 The Sum 3 region at the top was a quick giveaway—I just needed to see which domino could bridge that gap.
 I eventually realized that the [2,3] domino was the only way to satisfy the mid-range sums without blocking the [6,6].
 Moving to the

-Nyt Pips medium answer for 2026-01-20
+NYT Pips medium answer for 2026-01-20

-Answer for 2026-01-20
+Complete answer for 2026-01-20 (Medium)

 Medium puzzle by Rodolfo Kurchan, the difficulty definitely jumped.
 The three different 'Sum 10' regions were the main puzzle.